 Overburden removal expenses incurred during production stage are charged to revenue based on wasteto-ore ratio, (commonly known as Stripping Ratio in the industry).
 This ratio is taken based on the current operational phase of overall mining area.
 To the extent the current period ratio exceeds the expected Stripping Ratio of a phase, excess overburden costs are deferred.

 t) Expenditure

 Expenses are net of taxes recoverable, where applicable.

-Notes forming part of the Financial Statements for the year ended 31st March, 2023
+Notes forming part of the Financial Statements

 NOTE: 3 PROPERTY, PLANT & EQUIPMENT, RIGHT-OF-USE ASSETS & INTANGIBLE ASSETS